receptron/SlashGPT/README.md

 1. Type `./SlashGPT.py`

-2. When you see "You:", type a message to the chat bot OR type a slash command starting with "/".
+2. When you see "You:", type a message to the agent OR type a slash command starting with "/".

 ## Outputs